mhwlng/fip-elite/README.md

 You can also control ONE Flight Instrument Panel with a HOTAS 4-way hat switch with pushbutton.
 The joystick is configured via joysticksettings.config

+There is a Toggle Mirror Window menu option in the tray icon context menu.
+This option mirrors the FIP display, that is being controlled by the HOTAS hat switch, to a window for use in VR, in combination with the OVR Toolkit application on steam.

 ![Screenshot 1](https://i.imgur.com/KA0iCcj.png)
 ![Screenshot 2](https://i.imgur.com/JTxiIBL.png)
 ![Screenshot 3](https://i.imgur.com/uXpUC6m.png)